paulina-vh/WF-knime/README.md

 Next, the hierarchical clustering algorithm is used to identify groups with similar compounds, thus generating representative clusters.
 And within the selection of siginficative clusters these must a present 10 or more molecules.
 ![dendogram_clusters](fig_5.png)
 ![barchar_clusters](fig_6.png)

+Also the lipinski rules can be observed for each cluster.
 ![rof_clusters](fig_7.png)
 ![rof_clusters](fig_8.png)